andrevidela/Research-report/Thesis/index.md

                      else "Fake news."
 ```

 The value `arg` can be freed immediately after being called by `predicate`.
-Indeed, it’s been used, therefore it cannot be used again, which means its memory space won’t ever be accessed again.
+Indeed, it has been used, and therefore it cannot be used again, which means its memory space won’t ever be accessed again.
 In what follows we are going to reuse the intuition originally suggested by \cite{once_upon_a_type}\cite{linear_types_update}\cite{linear_use} and rephrase it as :

 > If you own a linear variable, and it is not shared, you can freely mutate it